MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ~~~
 {: .language-python}

-Notice that now when you run your tests, the `build_bond_list` test will fail.
-This is because the `move_methane` test moved the carbon atom and since the scope was module, it remained moved for the following tests.
+Notice that now when you run your tests, the `test_build_bond_list` will fail.
+This is because the `test_move_methane` moved the carbon atom and since the scope was module, it remained moved for the following tests.

 The `scope` keyword can be helpful for saving time, however, be aware if you are changing properties of the fixture in other tests!

 > ## Using fixtures across different test files
 > If during implementing your tests you realize that you want to use a fixture function from multiple test files you can move it to a conftest.py file.
-You don’t need to import the fixture you want to use in a test, it automatically gets discovered by pytest.
-Read more about this [here](https://www.tutorialspoint.com/pytest/pytest_conftest_py.htm).
+> You don’t need to import the fixture you want to use in a test, it automatically gets discovered by pytest.
+> Read more about this [here](https://www.tutorialspoint.com/pytest/pytest_conftest_py.htm).
 {: .callout}

 ### Pytest Parametrize

 For some of our functions like `calculate_distance` or `calculate_angle`, we have only tested one measurement so far.
 This is not very complete, and we may be missing testing edge cases.
 You may think of writing another test where you change the values which you input into the calculation.
-This is definitely something you can do, but `pytest` has a feature which makes it easy to run a test with multiple inputs/values - the `parametrize` mark.
+This is definitely something you can do, and `pytest` has a feature which makes it easy to run a test with multiple inputs/values - the `parametrize` mark.

 > ## Edge and Corner Cases
 >